brunsviga13rk/thesis/src/intro.typ

 It would be about a thousand years before European watchmakers were able to produce mechanical machines of similar complexity.
 Major development in automating computational tasks can be attributed to several reasons.
-In 1642 the french mathematician Blaise Pascal invented a mechanical calculator at the age of 18, in order to help his father with tax calculations.
+In 1642 the French mathematician Blaise Pascal invented a mechanical calculator at the age of 18, in order to help his father with tax calculations.
 His machine is able of addition and subtraction alike.
 The machine made use of base ten and was able to automatically carry the overflows of one digit to the next.
-Due to cost of production Pascal's invention was never mass produced.
+Due to cost of production Pascal's invention was never mass-produced.
 @Cartwright_2024
 // Leibniz
-Inspired by Blaise's "Pascaline" the german mathematician Gottfried Wilhelm von Leibniz build his first calculator known today as "step reckoner".
+Inspired by Blaise's "Pascaline" the German mathematician Gottfried Wilhelm von Leibniz build his first calculator known today as "step reckoner".
 This calculator is known recognized as the first "true" four function calculator capable of addition, subtraction, multiplication and division.
 Leibniz used drum-shaped gears in his machine which would prove to be very influential in the design of later mechanical calculators.
-Unfortunately Leibniz failed to built a fully functional machine within his lifetime.
-Despite that several replicas of his machine find their way into exhibitions about the history of compute and it is believed that Leibniz was well ahead of his time.
+Unfortunately Leibniz failed to build a fully functional machine within his lifetime.
+Despite that several replicas of his machine find their way into exhibitions about the history of compute, and it is believed that Leibniz was well ahead of his time.
 @Morar_2014
 // Arithmometer
 The first commercially available machine calculator was